-Yaman has been practicing competition law since the Competition Act came into force in India and has been involved in a number of significant enforcement and merger control cases.
-Yaman’s major clients include Microsoft Corporation, Facebook Inc., Coal India Limited, Walmart, Inc., E. I. du Pont de Nemours and Company, Vodafone India Limited, WhatsApp, Inc., Flipkart Ltd., Temasek, and GlaxoSmithKline.
+He has been practicing competition law since the Competition Act came into force in India and has been involved in a number of significant enforcement and merger control cases.

-Yaman also routinely advises clients in relation to their agreements and allegations of cartelisation and has successfully represented Coal India Limited in a cartel complaint against its explosives suppliers before the CCI and the appellate tribunal.
+He also routinely advises clients in relation to their agreements and allegations of cartelization and has successfully represented Coal India Limited in a cartel complaint against its explosives suppliers before the CCI and the appellate tribunal.
 He represented Globecast Asia Pte Ltd in their leniency application before the Commission, and was successful in obtaining a 100% reduction in penalty for Globecast and its officials.
-He was involved in obtaining a reversal of the Commission’s order finding Coal India Limited in violation of the Competition Act, after which the Commission re-heard the matter and reduced the penalty imposed upon Coal India Limited.
-He was also involved in obtaining an unconditional stay from the National Company Law Appellate Tribunal on the Commission’s revised order.
-He also advises trade associations in relation to compliance with competition laws.
+He also advises trade associations as well as companies across various industries in relation to compliance with competition laws.

-On the merger control side, Yaman helped secure unconditional approval for Vodafone India’s merger with Idea Cellular Limited (India’s largest M&A transaction), and, more recently, Facebook’s acquisition of a minority stake in Jio Platforms Limited, the capital alliance between Suzuki Motor Corporation and Toyota Motor Corporation, the merger of Fiat with Peugeot, Walmart’s Acquisition of a majority stake in Flipkart (and sucessfully defenced the approval in follow on litigation), Siemens’ acquisition of Alstom’s mobility business, and GRUH Finance’s merger into Bandhan Bank.
-He acted on securing the green channel approval for Aeroports de Paris’ acquisition of a significant minority stake in GMR Airports.
-He has previously advised on the acquisition of Nokia’s smartphone business by Microsoft, GSK’s acquisition of Novartis’ vaccines and over the counter drugs business, and was also involved in securing an approval for the merger between the Dow Chemical Company and E. I. du Pont de Nemours and, the merger between Agrium Inc. and Potash Corporation of Saskatchewan, the acquisition by FMC Corporation of the agrochemicals business divested by DuPont as part of the conditions of its merger with Dow, and the merger between Linde AG and Praxair, Inc. He routinely acts for private equity investors in relation to obtaining CCI approvals for their acquisitions.
+On the merger control side, Yaman helped secure unconditional approval for Vodafone India’s merger with Idea Cellular Limited (India’s largest M&A transaction), and, more recently, Zomato’s acquisition of a minority stake in online groceries platform Grofers, Facebook’s acquisition of a minority stake in Jio Platforms Limited, Flipkart’s acquisition of a minority stake in Aditya Birla Fashion and Retail Limited, and the merger between Linde AG and Praxair, Inc. He acted on securing the green channel approval for Aeroports de Paris’ acquisition of a significant minority stake in GMR Airports.
+He has previously advised on Walmart’s Acquisition of a majority stake in Flipkart (and successfully defended the approval in follow on litigation), Siemens’ acquisition of Alstom’s mobility business, the acquisition of Nokia’s smartphone business by Microsoft, and GRUH Finance’s merger into Bandhan Bank, as well as transactions in the automobiles space (including the capital alliance between Suzuki Motor Corporation and Toyota Motor Corporation, and the merger of Fiat with Peugeot), the pharmaceuticals space (including Pfizer’s proposed merger with Allergan, and GSK’s acquisition of Novartis’ vaccines and over the counter drugs business), and the agrochemicals space (including the merger between the Dow Chemical Company and E. I. du Pont de Nemours, the merger between Agrium Inc. and Potash Corporation of Saskatchewan, and the acquisition by FMC Corporation of the agrochemicals business divested by DuPont as part of the conditions of its merger with Dow).
+He also routinely acts for private equity investors in relation obtaining CCI approvals for their acquisitions.

 A detailed experience statement can be shared on a confidential basis.